junxit/us-congress-bills-112/metadata.md

 - 2012-08-01 — Senate amendment agreed to: Amendment SA 2770 agreed to in Senate by Unanimous Consent.
 - 2012-08-01 — Senate amendment proposed (on the floor): Amendment SA 2770 proposed by Senator Reid for Senator Carper.(consideration: CR S5896-5898; text: CR S5896-5898)
 - 2012-08-01 — Senate amendment submitted
+- 2012-08-02 — Message on Senate action sent to the House.
+- 2012-08-02 — Received in the House.
+- 2012-08-02 — Referred to the House Committee on Oversight and Government Reform.